psychemedia/island-storynotes/godshill_to_do.md

 ther progress was made in the maritime law relating to wrecks and wreckage.
 In a. d.
-1257, when under Edward III, who has been called the father of English commerce, the staple was regulated by statute, and the five great commo- dities of the kingdom were allowed to be dealt in for exportation only by a corporation called the merchants of the staple and in certain specified towns where they were disposed of to foreigners, it was also enacted that if any ship be lost on the shore and the goods come to land (which cannot, says the statute, be called a wreck) they shall pre- sently be delivered to the merchants, paying only a reasonable reward to those that saved and preserved them, which shall ' becalled salvage.'
+1257, when under Edward III, who has been called the father of English commerce, the staple was regulated by statute, and the five great commodities of the kingdom were allowed to be dealt in for exportation only by a corporation called the merchants of the staple and in certain specified towns where they were disposed of to foreigners, it was also enacted that if any ship be lost on the shore and the goods come to land (which cannot, says the statute, be called a wreck) they shall presently be delivered to the merchants, paying only a reasonable reward to those that saved and preserved them, which shall ' be called salvage.'
 In spite of all this legislation the barbarous practice of wrecking prevailed to the disgrace of the population on our sea-coasts.
 The fate of a vessel near in shore and driving before a gale with people on board likely to perish ought to touch every human heart in one way only ; but in place of